viodotcom/vio-app-assignment/INSTRUCTIONS.md

 #### Non-functional requirements

-- [ ] **Device compatibility:** we expect the application to work on both iOS & Android with support for the latest versions.
+- [ ] **Device compatibility:** we expect the application to work on both iOS & Android devices with support for the latest versions.
 The application should scale and work on: iPhone 13 (Pro and Mini) and Android Pixel 5+.
 - [ ] **Configurability:** the functional requirements can change in the future, do what you can to make sure the component is easily configurable.
 - [ ] **Usability:** should be evident to the user how to use the guest and room selector.
-We are here to help the user to understand what are their options and guide them.
+We are here to help the user understand what their options are and guide them.
-- [ ] **Testability:** we recommend to write automated tests (unit or integration) to verify and document the business logic.
-We leave to you to decide and [document](DOCUMENTATION.md) which parts of the implementation should be covered by tests, given the constraint of time.
+- [ ] **Testability:** we recommend writing automated tests (unit or integration) to verify and document the business logic.
+We leave it up to you to decide and [document](DOCUMENTATION.md) which parts of the implementation should be covered by tests, given the constraint of time.
 - [ ] **State management and scalability:** use any state management mechanism you’d like, keeping in mind how you would scale the architecture of the application as it grows.
 - [ ] **Deep-linking and navigation:** even though the home view doesn't need to be implemented in detail, please showcase how you would handle navigation and deep-linking in your application.

 ### Technology and Frameworks

 The list below is based on what we are currently using at FindHotel.
-If you have other technology or frameworks in mind, you’re free to use it.
+If you have any other technologies or frameworks in mind, feel free to use them.

-We kindly ask you to [document](DOCUMENTATION.md) your decisions and guide us through how to easily debug and run the application in iOS and Android simulators.
+We kindly ask you to [document](DOCUMENTATION.md) your decisions and guide us through how to debug and run the application easily in iOS and Android simulators.

 - React Native (optional)
 - Expo (optional)